ISO Ratings & Fire Preparedness: How it Affects Home Insurance Rates

 Not only does the ISO rating help insurers measure a community’s risk of fire damage, but it helps cities and towns improve their emergency preparedness.
 “The program provides an objective, countrywide standard that helps fire departments in planning and budgeting for facilities, equipment and training,” says Joseph Masington, assistant vice president of ISO’s Risk Decision Services.

-Orlando, Fla., is one city that has benefited from an improved ISO rating.
-In 2007, it went from a 2 to a 1, the highest possible rating.
+Orlando in Florida is one city that has benefited from an improved ISO rating.
+In one year it went from a 2 to a 1, the highest possible rating.

 To get there, the city added fire stations and 60 personnel, as well as fire engines and other equipment.
 The city also relocated some of its firefighting equipment to areas of the city with greater needs, and kept better track of equipment maintenance, firefighter training and inspection records, says Frank Cornier, deputy chief of the Orlando Fire Department.